Metal vs Wood Bed Frame Noises: How to Sleep Quieter

 7. When Should You Replace Your Bed Frame?

-• Persistent noises remain even after tightening and padding.
+• Persistent noises remain even after fixes.

 Inspecting a broken bed frame for replacement